lightme-fan/Chuck-Norris-random-joke-react-typescript/README.md

 ## Features
-- A page that show Chuck Norris's random joke with his picture.
+- A page that shows a Chuck Norris's random joke with his picture.
-- Filtering a joke category
+- Filtering a joke category.
-- Getting other jokes from other jokers
+- Getting other andom jokes from other jokers.
-- Saving one to 100 jokes
+- Saving one to 100 jokes.

 ## Available Scripts
 In the project directory, you can run: